bennibbelink/cyclus.github.com/source/cep/cep3.rst

 Once the file is generated it must be put onto rackspace.

 **Update GTest:** We fetch the GTest source code during our CMake build.
-To keep up with GTest's natural evolution cycle, please reference the latest release of Google Tests in ``tests/CMakeLists.txt``  If we go too long without doing this, it could be very painful to update.
+To keep up with GTest's natural evolution cycle, please reference the latest release of Google Tests in the ``FetchContent_Declare()`` command near the top of ``tests/CMakeLists.txt``.
+If we go too long without doing this, it could be very painful to update.

 Cycamore
 --------